Best Male Enhancement Pills

 Are male enhancement pills safe?

 We’ve done our best to bring you a collection that meets a high bar for safety with minimal adverse effects.
-But not all male enhancement pills are safe, and there are ingredients in even some of the safest options that could pose a danger to you.
+However, not all male enhancement pills are safe, and there are ingredients in even some of the safest options that could pose a danger to you.

 Some ingredients bring the possibility of mild adverse reactions, but they’re worth knowing.